You are viewing a story from harrypotterfanfiction.com

 This time though, I knew better.
 I wasn’t going to go charging in.

 Okay, I was lying to myself, but this was a perfect opportunity to see how far I’ve come.
 Or how much I’m out of practice.

 As I walked forward I could see Rory shaking his head and Amber rolling her eyes.
 Neither of them were there for the other times, but they knew I was the only one stupid enough to duel our teacher.

 The whole class stepped back when I approached him.
 Most of them went slightly closer to Lowsley’s side, in case I get blown back again.
 As I passed Ashley she grabbed and whispered to me, “I got a gallon that you’ll at least get in a shot before you’re out, don’t let me down.”

-I positioned myself across from Lowsley about seven paces.
+I rolled my eyes at her and positioned myself across from Lowsley about seven paces.

 “Typical dueling rules, when they apply of course.”
 Lowsley said as we bowed to one another.

 Before I even had time to correct myself after the bow Lowsley had already sent two non-verbal spells my way.
 I dodged one and used a shielding spell for the other.
 When the shield dropped I had three more spells coming at me.